ECP-WarpX/WarpX/Docs/source/developers/profiling.rst

 `Vendor homepage <https://developer.nvidia.com/nsight-systems>`__ and `product manual <https://docs.nvidia.com/nsight-systems/>`__.

-Example on how to create traces on a multi-GPU system that uses the Slurm scheduler (e.g. NERSC's Perlmutter system):
+Example on how to create traces on a multi-GPU system that uses the Slurm scheduler (e.g., NERSC's Perlmutter system):

 .. code-block:: bash